Deceased persons: absolute interests in residue - liability during the administration period (1995-96 onwards)

 Any residuary income that is not treated as the beneficiary’s income is carried forward to the next year.

 See TSEM7606 for the rules for estates whose administration was completed on or before 5 April 1995.
 If there is any doubt about which rules apply ask when the administration was completed.

 The beneficiary is treated as having received, in the year of assessment in which the administration was completed, the balance of his share of residuary income.
 This is his total share of residuary income from the commencement to the completion of the administration that has not been treated as the income of earlier years.

 The process described above can involve complex calculations advice can be provided by HMRC Administration of Estates Cardiff.

 The personal representatives may supply the beneficiary with a form R185 (Estate Income).
 This is a statement showing the amounts treated as income and the amounts of tax (and rates) deemed to have been paid on that income.

-Where the statement on form R185 (Estate Income) shows income bearing non-payable or non-repayable tax, do not, in any circumstances, repay that tax.
-However you should allow it as a credit against higher rate tax liability.
+Where the statement on form R185 (Estate Income) shows income bearing non-payable or non-repayable tax, this amount is not available for repayment but a credit is given against higher rate tax liability.